department-of-veterans-affairs/health-apis-deployer/deployment-unit.md

 Configuration files for specific environments.

 `qa.testvars`, `staging.testvars`, `production.testvars`, `staging-lab.testvars`, `lab.testvars`
 Environment variable files for specific environments used when running tests.
+**WARNING**: Docker env files are literal and do not use shell evaluation.
+Quoutes, dollar signs, new lines, etc. will be passed literally to your application.

 `test.conf`
 Test container configuration for regression and smoke tests.
 File contents must set `TEST_IMAGE`